Zarya88/helloWorld-MeaningfulName/dat250-expass5.md

 Any pending issues with this assignment:
 - my own understanding
 - this code runs on gods will, hopes and prayers
+- how tf do I even test this